Jasmin1117/AOOPSRS/README.md

 6. **Reporting Capabilities:**
 - Description: Provides integrated analytics and reporting dashboards for payroll trends, attendance patterns, leave utilization, and other HR metrics.
-- Use Case: Organizes requirements for generating and viewing various reports and analytics.
 - Mode of Operation: Includes processes for generating and presenting analytical insights securely.
 - User Class: Targets HR administrators and management for data-driven decision-making.
 - Object Class: Manages data aggregation and visualization for reporting purposes.